The New Jersey Chemical Spill That Could Pollute U.S.-Argentine Relations

 “[Macri’s] reforms are effective, but take time.
 Which he may not have politically,” said Shannon O’Neil, an Argentina expert with the Council on Foreign Relations.
 “Growth hasn’t picked up as fast as everyone hopes.
 The question is if Argentines, who so far have given him the benefit of the doubt, continue to do so,” she added.

-She said the reforms, including pricey social program, rely on a steady stream of government revenue including from oil and gas; Argentina has the fourth largest shale oil and gas reserves in the world.
+She said the reforms, including pricey social program, rely on a steady stream of government revenue including from oil and gas; Argentina has the fourth-largest shale oil and gas reserves in the world.
 That makes the state-owned oil giant all the more crucial for Argentina’s road to recovery — and Macri’s political future.

 The U.S. government is challenging YPF’s subsidiary Maxus on its bankruptcy filing in the U.S. Bankruptcy Court in Delaware.
 In court filings submitted April 16, the U.S. government claims the natural resource damages to the Superfund site total $5.5 billion.
 If Maxus, and by extension, YPF was found responsible for covering these damages, it could put a huge dent in the company’s value, estimated at some $24 billion.